Data Acquisition System

 Signal conditioning hardware

 Sensor signals are often incompatible with data acquisition hardware.
 To overcome this incompatibility, the signal must be conditioned.
 For example, you might need to condition an input signal by amplifying it or by removing unwanted frequency components.
 Output signals might need conditioning as well.
-However, only input signal conditioning is discussed in this topic.

 The computer provides a processor, a system clock, a bus to transfer data, and memory and disk space to store data.